Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-ZTNetwork.md

 ![Zero Trust enable secure application landing zones](./media/zt6.png)

-These configurations ensure that the spokes of our network hosting applications create service boundaries and protect them.
+These configurations ensure that the spokes in your topology that are hosting applications start following zero trust networking principles and practices to enhance and improve their security posture.